 Start preparing to leave the house without actually getting out a few times a day.
 If the keys are the trigger, pick them up and then put them back.
 If it’s putting on your shoes, put them on for a minute as if you’re about to leave and then take them off and go about your day.

 When your cat stops freaking out about these things, you can leave for a moment and then for short periods of time.
 When you come back inside, greet your pet and play a little bit.
 As your feline companion gets less stressed, you can start leaving for extended periods of time.
+You can break up these periods of isolation by using the Petcube camera at random moments when you are away, either dispensing treats or talking to your kitty.

 Cat Anxiety Treatment - When Medication Is Necessary